emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 New products, services and features are constantly added and updated (currently, we are going to release the new design-refreshed website and blog, the mobile-ready version of the share button, an android app and many more features).

-Soon, we will release E-MAILiT Login Ads Beta.
+Soon, we will release **E-MAILiT Login Ads Beta**

-+ Used in 163 countries, operating in a global market.
+* Used in 163 countries, operating in a global market.
-+ Over 20K publishers to date and growing.
+* Over 20K publishers to date and growing.
-+ 30K button share menu widget displays per month and growing.
+* 30K button share menu widget displays per month and growing.
-+ 2K new users per week and growing.
+* 2K new users per week and growing.
-+ 75 languages.
+* 75 languages.
-+ 65% new visits per month, every month and growing.
+* 65% new visits per month, every month and growing.
-+ Over 4.7 million visitors and 8.6 million views in total.
+* Over 4.7 million visitors and 8.6 million views in total.

 <a href="mailto:support@e-mailit.com">Send us an email</a> if you want to be a E-MAILiT Login Ads Beta Publisher.

 If you have a question, you can tweet at <a href="http://twitter.com/emailit">@emailit</a>, or email support@e-mailit.com